mirivar/GP-age/README.md

 # GP-age

 GP-age is an epigenetic clock for age prediction using blood methylomes.
-Here we provide a commandline stand-alone python version of it.
+Here we provide a commandline standalone python version of it.

 ## Requirements
 GP-age runs on python3, and the following packages are required: